I've been hesitant to write a review for The Complete Lenormand Oracle Handbook by Caitlin Matthews.

 1. Tarot: There are a lot of references to Tarot and comparisons between Lenormand and Tarot.
 While Caitlin's background is in Tarot, and many Tarot readers are starting to study Lenormand, it would have been nice if Tarot had been left in the world of Tarot and this was allowed to simply be a book on Lenormand.
 Lenormand has been around for centuries and is strong enough to stand on its own.
-Rana George's excellent Lenormand book has proven this.
+Rana George's excellent Lenormand book proves this.
 If someone unfamiliar with Tarot were to read Caitlin's book, I think the many references and comparisons to Tarot would confuse them, and it might make it difficult for them to learn Lenormand from this book.

 2. Exercises: Caitlin provides a lot of exercises to help readers learn Lenormand.
 This is a fantastic idea, but it isn't always executed well.
-For example, chapter 1 begins with a discussion of how you need to know a card's keywords (meaning) in order to be able to read the card.
+For example, chapter 1 begins with a discussion of how you need to know a card's keywords (meanings) in order to be able to read the card.
 Caitlin presents a couple of exercises asking you to read cards in pairs, yet she hasn't covered card meanings yet.
 She even gives an exercise asking you to do daily spreads before she provides meanings.

 In my opinion, it's really disjointed and confusing to new readers to tell them that they need to know the meanings in order to read Lenormand, and then ask them to do readings a chapter before the meanings are covered.
 Caitlin even covers how to read houses in a Grand Tableau before she covers card meanings, and before she even explains the Grand Tableau.